JamFfm/Misc/README.md

 # Misc

+This is my collection of CBPi3 "Patches" and helpful gadgets.

+They all can be installes via install.sh
+In this read me I just explaine what and how the scripts innstall.

 To copy all the contend of this Misc repository to the downloads folder of Raspi:

     sudo git clone https://github.com/JamFfm/Misc.git --single-branch /home/pi/Downloads/Misc